 In the absence of fraud, no contract or other transaction between the Corporation and any other person, corporation, firm, syndicate, association, partnership, or joint venture shall be wholly or partially invalidated or otherwise affected by reason of the fact that one or more of the directors of the Corporation are or are to become Directors or officers of such other corporation, firm, syndicate or association, or members of such partnership or joint venture, or are pecuniarily or otherwise interested in such contractual transaction, provided, that the fact such director or directors of the Corporation are so situated or so interested or both, shall be disclosed or shall have been known to the Board of Directors of the Corporation.
-Any director or directors of the Corporation who is also a director or officer of such other corporation, firm, syndicate or association, or a member of such partnership, or joint venture, or pecuniarily or otherwise interested in such contract or transaction, may be counted for the purpose of determining the existence of a quorum at any meeting of the Board of Directors of the Corporation which shall authorize any such contract or transaction and in the absence of fraud, and as long as he acts in good faith, any such director may vote there at thereat to authorize any such contract or transaction, with like force and effect as if he were not a director or directors, it is expressly provided, however, that the Board of Directors may not authorize the contract or transaction without the affirmative vote of a majority of the disinterested directors, even though the disinterested directors constitute less than a quorum.
+Any director or directors of the Corporation who is also a director or officer of such other corporation, firm, syndicate or association, or a member of such partnership, or joint venture, or pecuniarily or otherwise interested in such contract or transaction, may be counted for the purpose of determining the existence of a quorum at any meeting of the Board of Directors of the Corporation which shall authorize any such contract or transaction and in the absence of fraud, and as long as he acts in good faith, any such director may vote there atthereat to authorize any such contract or transaction, with like force and effect as if he were not a director or officer of such other corporation, firm, syndicate, or association, or a member of such partnership or joint venture, or pecuniarily or otherwise interested in such contract or transaction; it is expressly provided, however, that the Board of Directors may not authorize the contract or transaction without the affirmative vote of a majority of the disinterested directors, even though the disinterested directors constitute less than a quorum.